 Secondly, Eugene is severely developmentally disabled and autistic.
 No matter the circumstance, the police should not respond to someone armed with only a trumpet, with violence and weaponry.
 We are encouraged that the NOPD will conduct a thorough investigation into Eugene’s arrest and the use of force surrounding it and will be honest and transparent with the results of that investigation with Eugene as well as the public at large.
 We look forward to positive changes to prevent this use of force in any similar situation against a person with apparent disabilities in the future.

-Thank you again for your support, and we hope to see you on Sunday, July 21 at 2 p.m. at Washington Artillery Park for a rally in a show of support for our musicians in New Orleans.
-Eugene invites you to come and asks for you to peacefully demonstrate your love for our local musicians.
+Thank you again for your support, and we hope to see you on Sunday, July 21 at 2 p.m. at Jackson Square for the rally that is being held to support musicians in New Orleans.

 *this has been updated to eliminate the reference to the use of a taser by the police.
 Although the police tasers were unholstered during this arrest, Mr. Grant was not tased.